wp-plugins/exif-remove/readme.txt

 after it is uploaded, all Exif data will be removed from the image.
 There is no original image left, nor made a backup.
 This plugin uses the removal service of http://www.exif-remove.de .

+ATTENTION: This service is intended to save your privacy and should not be used for illegal activity like copyright violations.
+You are allowed to use this service for legal activity only, this includes that you must have the explicit permission from the holder of rights to clean a file with this plugin!
+As of now, to prevent abuse, the eventually existing copyright information will be kept inside the cleaned image.
+To disable this plugin temporarily, just deactivate it within the Exif-Remove settings menu.
+Thanks.

 == Installation ==